Decatur-Robotics/Decatur-High-GlobalDynamics.github.io/docs/devenv.md

     git config --global user.email "[your_github_email_address]"
     git config --global push.default current
 ```
-- Email our team github org maintainer (Aaron) to request a team invite
+- Email our team github org maintainer (Aaron) providing your github account name to request a team invite
 - Clone the [code repository][team4026-frc2019-repo] and add yourself to /COMMITTERS.txt (Note you will not have access to the code repository until after you have requested, recieved, and accepted an invite from the team's github organization.)

 # Optional